cdapio/cdap/cdap-docs/developer-guide/source/dev-guide.rst

 For example, every ``IndexedTable`` has a name and indexes a particular column of its primary table: the name of that column is a metadata property of each Dataset of this type.

 Core Datasets
 -------------
-**Tables** are the only core Datasets, and all other Datasets are built using one or more core Tables.
+**Tables** are the only core Datasets, and all other Datasets are built using one or more Tables.
 These Tables are similar to tables in a relational database with a few key differences:

 - Tables have no fixed schema.
 Unlike relational database tables where every row has the same schema, every row of a Table can have a different set of columns.